Vivekchavda1374/IdeaNest/README.md

 IdeaNest is a web-based platform designed to facilitate the management, sharing, and review of academic projects.
 It provides a comprehensive suite of features for students, sub-admins, and administrators, streamlining the project lifecycle from submission to approval.

----
+## ✨ Latest Updates

+### Enhanced User Interactions (August 2025)
+- Real-time like and bookmark functionality with AJAX
+- Instant visual feedback for user actions
+- Improved error handling and user notifications
+- Smooth animations for interaction states
+- Toast notifications for action confirmations

-## ✨ Key Features
+## 🚀 Features

-### Student/User Features
+### Project Management
-- **Project Management**
 - Submit new projects with multiple file attachments
 - Edit existing projects with real-time validation
 - Track project status (pending/approved/rejected)
-  - View projects in responsive grid layout (4 columns on desktop)
+- View projects in responsive grid layout (4-5 columns on desktop)

-  - Enhanced filtering and sorting options
-  - Advanced search functionality with instant results
-  - Bookmark favorite projects for quick access
+### Interactive Features
-  - Real-time like system with animations
+- Real-time AJAX-based like system
+  - Instant like count updates
+  - Animated button states
+  - Error handling with toast notifications
+- Enhanced bookmark system
+  - Real-time state updates
+  - Visual feedback animations
+  - Category-based organization
-  - Interactive comment system with nested replies
+- Dynamic comment system
+  - Nested replies
+  - Like functionality
+  - Real-time updates

 - **Project Display**
   - Modern card-based layout with smooth transitions
   - Responsive grid system: